rxmario/CodablePersistenceStore/README.md

 ## Foreword
 The CodeablePersistenceStore is basically a [Disk](https://github.com/saoudrizwan/Disk) wrapper.
-It makes our lives easier while working with the new **Codable Protocol** which was introduced in Swift 4.
+It makes our lives easier while working with the new **Codable Type**  which was introduced in Swift 4.

 - [Compatibility](##compatibility)
 - [Usage](##usage)